ian-r-rose/ian-r-rose.github.io/content/2015-09-13-buckingham-pi-qualitative.md

-In my [previous post](introduction-to-dimensional-analysis.html) I tried to establish the context for nondimensional analysis, which allowed us to ask the central questions which the Buckingham Pi theorem will allow us to answer.
-At the heart of the matter was the relationship between the units of the physical paraemters which are important for a given problem, and the units of the quantity which we are trying to determine.
+In my [previous post](introduction-to-dimensional-analysis.html) I tried to establish the context for nondimensional analysis, which allowed us to ask the central questions that the Buckingham Pi theorem will allow us to answer.
+At the heart of the matter was the relationship between the units of the physical parameters which are important for a given problem, and the units of the quantity which we are trying to determine.

 For the example of the period of the pendulum in a grandfather clock,